logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 be able to proceed with deleting this intake until all the related records have been deleted.

-1. You can click on the link provided to view the client's service contacts and collection occasions, or click the orange **Dismiss** button
+1. You can click on the link provided to view the client's intake measure, or click the orange **Dismiss** button

   .. figure:: screen-shots/client-intakes-delete-cannot.png
      :alt: Client Intake Data Cannot Delete